-Other debt obligations of the University include long-term software commitments, obligations under capital leases, and the American Athletic Conference (AAC) exit fee liability.
-Long-term software commitments represent the University's obligations to make payments to various vendors in accordance with contract terms in exchange for the right to use certain software applications.
-Obligations under capital leases consist of the UCONN 2000 Cogeneration Facility and the Stamford residential facility agreements (see Note 8).
+Long-term software commitments represent the University's obligation to make payments to various vendors in accordance with contract terms in exchange for the right to use certain software applications.

-The AAC exit fee liability represents the balance owed to the conference after the University's withdrawal in fiscal year 2020.
-The remaining principal balance of \$7.2 million, net of discount for imputed interest at 2.2 percent, is to be paid in six equal annual installments of \$1.3 million, commencing on July 1, 2021.
+The AAC exit fee liability represents the remaining balance owed to the conference after the University's withdrawal in fiscal year 2020.
+On June 30, 2020, the AAC exit fee balance was \$7.8 million and is payable annually in six equal installments of \$1.3 million, commencing on July 1, 2021.
+The University records the AAC exit fee liability at a discounted value using an imputed interest rate of 2.2 percent.
+The amount reported as of June 30, 2022, was shown net of imputed interest of \$406,000.
 The University has the discretion to pay the remainder of the exit fee in full at any time.

-Long-term debt activity for the year ended June 30, 2021, was as follows (amounts in thousands):
+Other debt obligations outstanding as of June 30, 2022, consisted of the following (amounts in thousands):